-- 1. Name of the project; name of the creditor, responsible project manager and environmental and social specialists assigned to the project: - 2.
-Preliminary classification of the incident (see Box 1 below) - 3.
-What was the incident?
-What happened?
-To what or to whom? - 4.
-Where and when did the incident occur? - 5.
-When and how did we find out about it? - 6.
 Are the basic facts of the incident clear and uncontested, or are there conflicting versions?
-What are those versions? - 7.
-What were the conditions or circumstances under which the incident occurred (if known at this stage)? - 8.
-Is the incident still ongoing or is it contained? - 9.
-Is loss of life or severe harm involved? - 10.
-Is Enterprise Georgia aware of the incident?
-What is their response to date? - 11.
+What are those versions?
+What were the conditions or circumstances under which the incident occurred (if known at this stage)?
+Do evidence of the occurred incident exist?
+Is the incident still ongoing, or contained?
+Is the loss of life or severe harm involved?
+Is EG aware of the incident?
+What is their response to date?
 What measures have been or are being implemented by the creditor/Contractor?